 |Author:||Egon Erwin Kisch|

-The story: It is the year 1932, we are reaching the bitter end of the Weimar Republic, and EEK is a German-writing journalist from Prague who embarked on a fact-finding mission to China.
+The story: it’s the year 1932, and we are reaching the bitter end of the Weimar Republic.
+Egon Erwin Kisch is a German-writing journalist from Prague who embarks on a fact-finding mission to China.
 He is widely known in Germany for being a “raging reporter”, because of his rash persona and his witty writing style.
-And he is a communist.
+And he is a Communist.

 Egon Erwin Kisch sees imperialism everywhere

-He sees child labor and death, he sees the Nationalist government sucking up to foreign powers, and he sees the League of Nations watch on powerlessly as Japanese troops are laying waste to a Shanghai suburb.
+Instead, Kisch focuses almost exclusively on the issue of European, American and Japanese imperialism in China, and on the effects they have brought upon the Chinese people.
+He sees child labor and death, he sees the Nationalist government sucking up to foreign powers, and he sees the League of Nations do nothing while Japanese troops are laying waste to a Shanghai suburb.

-I am not sure if EEK’s particular view on China can be seen as representative, though.
-After all, we are reading the thoughts of a foreign radical who stayed in China for only 3 months and most likely got shown around by people from his own political faction.
-But then it’s not like other books can be read with less caution just because the authors leave us more in the dark about their political attitudes, is it?
+I am not sure if Kisch’s particular view on China is as informative as it is entertaining, though.
+After all, he is a foreign political radical who stayed in China for only 3 months and who most likely got shown around by people from his own political faction.

-And the insights that EEK manages to present are very interesting one way or another – even more so if we accept the rumor that one of his informants was apparently the acclaimed writer Lu Xun!
+Either way, some of the observations that Kisch presents are interesting – even more so if we believe the rumors that one of his sources was apparently Lu Xun!